Challenge - Inspire – Prepare

 At Auriol, we understand the importance of building children’s vocabulary, the pivotal role it plays in unlocking access to the whole curriculum, and through our ambitious reading curriculum, we strive to ensure that all children have a chance to experience rich and diverse language.

-We believe that getting to know every individual pupil and their interests enables us to develop the children’s strengths inside and outside of the classroom.
-At Auriol, we place importance on our whole curriculum, developing pupils’ resilience, supporting well-being and an understanding of tolerance and diversity in our community.
+We believe that getting to know every individual children and their interests enables us to develop the children’s strengths inside and outside of the classroom.
+At Auriol, we place importance on our whole curriculum, developing childrens’ resilience, supporting well-being and celebrating diversity.
 We are extremely proud of our wide range of extracurricular activities and place great value on the opportunities for all pupils.

 Each year group and subject area have curriculum overviews that map out the knowledge and skills progression of our curriculum offer, these include all the subjects in the National Curriculum, so that our children receive a broad and balanced offer.
 Alongside this, our ‘Mastery Matrix’ development allows teachers to precisely plan learning for every subject and ensure coherent coverage of key knowledge, skills and concepts and clear progression routes over a sequence of lessons.